 Join a University ranked in the UK top five for Physics research (THE analysis of REF 2021) with an excellent reputation for teaching and learning.

-Learn about the fundamental building blocks and forces of nature and how quantum physics and relativity help us understand the world around us, from the infinitesimal scale of particle and nuclear physics to the cosmic scale of galaxies and the Universe.
+Physics focuses on the fundamental building blocks and forces of nature.
+It explores how quantum physics and relativity help us to comprehend the world around us.
+Topics range from the infinitesimal scale of particle and nuclear physics to the cosmic scale of galaxies and the Universe.

-In your final year you will undertake a major project, working in a research group with a staff member.
-Our students' final-year projects address questions at the frontiers of our research fields and the most successful have been published in scientific journals.
+In your final year, you will undertake a major project, working in a research group with a staff member.
+Our students' final-year projects address questions at the frontier of our research fields.
+The most successful have been published in scientific journals.

 Think Big bursaries of £3,000 are available to support first-year international undergraduate students in this subject area.